A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Analysis of the reduced system for the CHDG method

 \begin{corollary} The operator $\Pi\TS$ is a strict contraction, i.e.

 \end{corollary}

 The strict contraction property of Corollary \ref{corol:contraction} is due to the fact that $\Pi$ and/or $\TS$ dissipate energy.
-In fact, with the CHDG method, the global scattering operator $\TS$ is always strictly contractant whereas, in a continuous context, it preserves energy.
-The proof of Theorem \ref{theorem_TS} uses the fact that there are no polynomial solution to the Helmholtz equation, and therefore, the strict contraction property of $\TS$ is a numerical artifact that is not physical.
-This can be related to the fact the upwind DG scheme is a dissipative method to start with \cite{ainsworth_monk_muniz_2006a}.

-On the other hand, the exchange operator $\Pi$ can only dissipate energy in the presence of a Robin boundary (see the last line of \eqref{eq_definition_Pi}).
-It is an involution otherwise.
-It means that for conservative methods (including standard conforming finite elements), where $\TS$ does not dissipate, $\Pi\TS$ should preserve energy if there is no physical dissipation.
-In fact, the convergence of standard DD algorithms is proven only for energy-preserving problems with relaxation, e.g.~\cite{claeys2022robust}.

-Therefore, we may identify two possible sources of dissipation that makes the CHDG system contractant.
+Actually, the global scattering operator $\TS$ is always strictly contracting.
+As discussed above, this can be related to the fact the upwind DG scheme is a dissipative method.
+On the other hand, the global exchange operator $\Pi$ can only dissipate energy in the presence of a Robin boundary (see the last line of \eqref{eq_definition_Pi}), otherwise it is an involution.
+Therefore, we may identify two possible sources of dissipation.
 The first source is numerical dissipation which is always present, but may become small as the mesh is refined, leading to possibly slow convergence of fixed point iterations in energy-preserving problem.
 The other source of dissipation comes from physical absorption and should lead to faster convergence rates on fine meshes.
 The numerical examples we present in Section~\ref{sec:iter:Richardson} clearly depict how the presence or absence of physical dissipation impact the convergence rates of fixed point iterations.

+Let us note that, for conservative methods (including standard conforming finite elements), where $\TS$ does not dissipate, $\Pi\TS$ should preserve energy if there is no physical dissipation.
+In fact, the convergence of standard DD algorithms is proven only for energy-preserving problems with relaxation, e.g.~\cite{claeys2022robust}.
+It has been proven recently in \cite{pernet2022ultra} that the iteration matrix of a Trefftz DG method is also a strict contraction for a configuration with a Robin boundary condition.
+To the best of our knowledge, this is the only other example of finite element method that can be written with a strictly contracting iterative matrix for Helmholtz problems.